Types of Loans In India

 Type of Loans Available in India

 There are numerous types of loans available in India.
-However, most people choose personal loan over other types in spite of having a variety of assets, which they can mortgage to avail loans at a lower interest rate.
+However, most people choose a personal loan over other types in spite of having a variety of assets, which they can mortgage to avail loans at a lower interest rate.
 One of the reasons behind this scenario is the lack of knowledge about different types of loans available in India.

-By definition, a loan is specified amount of money that you can borrow from the lender (usually banks) with an assurance of returning it back within the agreed period.
+By definition, a loan is a specified amount of money that you can borrow from the lender (usually banks) with an assurance of returning it back within the agreed period.
 The lender on different types of loans levies a specified rate of interest.
-The borrower repays the borrowed amount along with the interest in instalments as per the agreement between the two parties.
+The borrower repays the borrowed amount along with the interest in installments as per the agreement between the two parties.

 How to Apply for a Loan?